Pandora (moon)

 Pandora was thought to be an outer shepherd satellite of the F Ring.
 However, recent studies indicate that it does not play such a role, and that only Prometheus, the inner shepherd, contributes to the confinement of the narrow ring.
-It is more heavily cratered than nearby Prometheus, and has at least two large craters 30 km in diameter.
+It is more heavily cratered than nearby Prometheus and has at least two large craters 30 km in diameter.
 The majority of craters on Pandora are shallow as a result of being filled with debris.
-Ridges and grooves are also present on moon's surface.
+Ridges and grooves are also present on the moon's surface.

-The orbit of Pandora appears to be chaotic, as a consequence of a series of four 118:121 mean-motion resonances with Prometheus.
+The orbit of Pandora appears to be chaotic as a consequence of a series of four 118:121 mean-motion resonances with Prometheus.
 The most appreciable changes in their orbits occur approximately every 6.2 years, when the periapsis of Pandora lines up with the apoapsis of Prometheus and the moons approach to within about 1400 km.
 Pandora also has a 3:2 mean-motion resonance with Mimas.

 From its very low density and relatively high albedo, it seems likely that Pandora is a very porous icy body.
-There is much uncertainty in these values, however, so this remains to be confirmed.
+However, there is much uncertainty in these values, so this remains to be confirmed.